Struct serde_cbor::Serializer

 type SerializeTupleVariant = &'a mut Serializer<W>

-Type returned from serialize_tuple_variant
+Type returned from serialize_tuple_variant for serializing the

 content of the tuple variant.
 Read more